alsjo13/Token-Gen-Checker/README.md

+# work for pc  w11/w10

 # Installation
-- 1) tap frist in setup
+# tap frist in setup
-- 2) Go to start
+# Go to start
-- 3) Type py/python main.py in the command prompt
+# Type py/python main.py in the command prompt

-# DISCLAIMER 🚫
 - This was made for educational purposes
 - And please note that use a vpn when using this you will get rate limited